by Mac Barnett

 "He was red... but he wasn't very good at it."
 What happens when you aren't who society thinks you were meant to be?
 This story works on so many level and teaches readers to be accepting and open-minded to those who are different.

-I also adore My Heart Is Like a Zoo, Perfect Circle, and It's an Orange Aardvark! by the same author.
+More by Michael Hall: My Heart Is Like a Zoo, Perfect Circle, and It's an Orange Aardvark

 Here We Are